 Surfing is a recreational activity that you can find in a lot of vacation beach destinations.
 If you went surfing before, you’ll know that it is a vigorous sport that takes a lot of energy.
 Not following the correct surfing techniques can lead to injury.
 This is why you must get educated on the basics before going surfing.
+As a surfer, you don’t want to be a beginner only you want to take an extra level, to be an intermediate surfer.
+At Ombe they will help you fulfill that dreams.
 The following are 8 things to know before you go surfing for the first time.

 1. What Wetsuit to Buy for Surfing?

 You should check the temperature of the seawater before going swimming.
 If the water temperature is cold, you should wear a wet suit.
 The standard wet suit usually has a thickness of around 3 millimeters.
 You can wear the thicker version which is around 5 mm thick if the water is really cold.
 It is not needed if the water of the ocean is warm.
 A wet suit is made from a flexible and light material that is completely waterproof.
 You can wear a swimming suit beneath.
 You may want to invest money into buying a wet suit if you are serious about surfing.
 It is recommended to choose a good brand like Billabong and Bodmin as they are more high quality.
 Check this site.

 2. Do I Need to Know Swimming Before Surfing?